25 Teacher Hacks You Wish You Would Have Thought Of

 PICTURE SOURCE | LITTLE.MISS.SABRINA

 This teacher has her students desk set up down to a science.
-First, for the name plates she laminated these and stuck them down with a Velcro dot.
+First, for the name plates she laminated these and stuck them down with a Velcro dot at the beginning of the school year.

 That way when students change seating, they can just erase the name and write their name on their new spot.
 Bonus when she has new students, she doesn’t have to re-print name tags.